vangav/vos_backend/doc/README.md

 # doc

-+ This directory contains the JAVA docs for Vangav Backend project.
++ contains the java docs for vangav backend's source code